fbpx

 2. Optimizing clinic performance

-According to a survey carried out in January 2020, 85 percent of the respondents working in smart hospitals reported being satisfied with their work compared to 80 percent of the respondents from digital hospitals.
-Similarly, 74 percent of the respondents from smart hospitals would recommend the medical profession to others, while only 66 percent of the respondents from digital hospitals recommend it.
+According to a survey carried out in January 2020, 85 percent of the respondents working in smart hospitals reported being satisfied with their work, compared to 80 percent of the respondents from digital hospitals.
+Similarly, 74 percent of the respondents from smart hospitals would recommend the medical profession to others, while only 66 percent of the respondents from digital hospitals would recommend it.

 Smart healthcare systems can help optimize operations and provide prompt service to patients.
 It forecasts the patient load at a particular time and plans resources to improve patient care.
 It can optimize clinic staff scheduling and supply, which reduces the waiting time and overall experience.